 Net cash used in operating activities was \$15.4 million for fiscal 2013 and net cash provided by operating activities was \$23.3 million for fiscal 2012.
 The decrease in fiscal 2013 compared to fiscal 2012 was driven primarily by cash used by operating assets and liabilities of \$43.5 million due to an increase in inventory, receivables and other assets, as well as less cash provided by the change in income tax payable.
-The increase in assets was necessary to support the 22.1% comparable store sales increase in fiscal 2013 as well as the addition of eight new stores in fiscal 2013 and the addition of two stores in fiscal 2012.
+As described above, the increase in assets was necessary to support the 22.1% comparable store sales increase in fiscal 2013 as well as the addition of eight new stores in fiscal 2013 and the addition of two stores in fiscal 2012.

 Net cash provided by operating activities was \$23.3 million and \$7.9 million for fiscal 2012 and fiscal 2011, respectively.
 The increase in fiscal 2012 compared to fiscal 2011 was driven by the increase in net income of \$5.4 million, as well as cash provided by operating assets and liabilities increasing \$12.1 million primarily due to a decrease in other assets, an increase in accounts payable and an increase in tenant improvement allowances.
+The decrease in other assets was primarily due to the timing of rent payments that lowered our prepaid rent in fiscal 2012.
+The increase in accounts payable was due to the timing of inventory receipts and associated payment terms of inventory relative to the same time the previous year.
+Additionally, the increase in tenant improvement allowances was due to amounts received from our landlords relating to new stores, renewing existing leases and moving into a new store support center in March of 2012.